Why Every Couple Could Use a Little Coaching (Yes, Even the Happy Ones)

 Sometimes things aren’t dramatically bad—but they’re not great either.
 Maybe the spark has dimmed.
 Maybe your partner talks more to the dog than to you.
 Maybe you’ve become roommates who share WiFi.

-3. You Need a Referee (Who’s Also a Licensed Professional)
+3. You Need a Referee (a qualified, experience professional)

 Some issues are too big for dinner-table negotiations: parenting disagreements, trust issues, navigating non-monogamy, or recovering from betrayal.
 A therapist provides a neutral ground and helps you both feel heard.
 They don’t take sides—they take your relationship’s side.